Prevent Child Abuse in Alabama

 How do I report child abuse in Alabama?

 If a mandated reporter suspects child abuse, they are required to make a report with the Alabama Department of Human Resources.
-Because of the coronavirus pandemic school shutdown, reports of child abuse in AL dropped dramatically.

 Erin’s Law (HB197) mandates that school personnel complete Mandatory Reporter training annually.
 All public school systems are required to establish developmentally appropriate instruction.